Input tax has been proved to be the most significant feature in the era of GST. It has changed...

 • Any income or minor child who is suffering from disability of the nature specified in Section 80U

 3. Section 64(2): Inclusion of income self-occupied into joint family property

-Where an individual who is the member of the HUF coverts his individual property as the property of the HUF or transfers the property into the common stock of the family without any adequate consideration then the income generated from such property it will be the taxable income of that individual.
+Where an individual who is the member of the HUF coverts his individual property as the property of the HUF or transfers the property into the common stock of the family without any adequate consideration then the income generated from such property will be the taxable income of that individual.

-If the converted property is then partitioned among the members of the family the income from such converted property as is receivable by the spouse and the minor child of the taxable in the hands of the transferor.
+If the converted property is then partitioned among the members of the family the income from such converted property is receivable by the spouse and the minor child of the taxable in the hands of the transferor.

-Income from accretion of assets: In the cases mentioned above the income arising to the transferee from the property transferred is taxable in the hands of the transferor.
+Income from the accretion of assets: In the cases mentioned above the income arising to the transferee from the property transferred is taxable in the hands of the transferor.
 However, such income arising by the transferor from such income is not includible in the total income of the transferor.

-The complete provision of Section 64 covers clubbing of income of an individual with his spouses and minor child.
+The complete provision of Section 64 covers clubbing of income of an individual with his spouse and minor child.
 If you want to file your return with a view to minimizing the tax liability including clubbing provisions then you are at the right place.
 For more information, speak to our Tax Expert or visit www.enterslice.com

 Read our article:Budget 2019: Hike in the Tax Exemption Limit